aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xlsm-to-fods/_index.md

 ---
 title: C# XLSM to FODS - XLSM to FODS Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-XLSM to FODS in C#.
-C# Convert XLSM to FODS saveformat.
-C# XLSM to FODS format.
-Save XLSM to FODS C#.
+Convert XLSM to FODS quickly and easily with Aspose.Cells.
+C# XLSM to FODS.
+C# Save XLSM to FODS.
+Save XLSM as FODS using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., XLSM to FODS in C#., C# XLSM to FODS saveformat., XLSM to FODS C#., C# Convert XLSM to FODS]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert XLSM to FODS in C#., Save XLSM to FODS using C#., C# XLSM to FODS saveformat., XLSM to FODS Converter., C# Save XLSM as FODS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}